LeonelKero/next-app/README.md

 THESE ARE THE ENDPOINTS HANDLE BY NextAuth

-- `/api/auth/signin` defined by NextAuth for SignIn.
+- `/api/auth/signin` defined and builded by NextAuth for SignIn.

-- `/api/auth/signiout` defined by NextAuth for logout.
+- `/api/auth/signiout` defined and builded by NextAuth for logout.

 ### Protect Routes